dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-10-cyberpunk-2077-computer-messages-and-files-act-2-evelyn.md

 To: Nadya Papayanova<br>
 RE: New girl
 <br><br>
 So you don't care how you're remembered?
-What if you don the toilet, huh?
+What if you die on the toilet, huh?
 <br><br>
 -----
 <br><br>